Creative Commons license: History

 Lawrence Lessig and Eric Eldred designed the Creative Commons License (CCL) in 2001 because they saw a need for a license between the existing modes of copyright and public domain status.
 Version 1.0 of the licenses was officially released on December 16, 2002.

 Origins

 The CCL allows inventors to keep the rights to their innovations while also allowing for some external use of the invention.
 The CCL emerged as a reaction to the decision in Eldred v.
 Ashcroft, in which the United States Supreme Court ruled constitutional provisions of the Copyright Term Extension Act that extended the copyright term of works to be the last living author's lifespan plus an additional 70 years.

 License porting

 The original non-localized Creative Commons licenses were written with the U.S. legal system in mind; therefore, the wording may be incompatible with local legislation in other jurisdictions, rendering the licenses unenforceable there.
 To address this issue, Creative Commons asked its affiliates to translate the various licenses to reflect local laws in a process called "porting".
 As of July 2011, Creative Commons licenses have been ported to over 50 jurisdictions worldwide.

-International use

-Chinese use

-Working with Creative Commons, the Chinese government adapted the Creative Commons License to the Chinese context, replacing the individual monetary compensation of U.S. copyright law with incentives to Chinese innovators to innovate as a social contribution.